-See below for an easy-to-follow guide to planning, organising and paragraphing an essay in IELTS Writing Task 2.
-This advice applies to both General Training and Academic Writing modules, but there are different ways of organising an answer depending on the question type.
+Use the following guide to plan, organise and paragraph an essay in IELTS Writing Task 2.
+This applies to both General Training and Academic IELTS Writing modules, but there are different ways of organising an answer depending on the question type.

 First paragraph: Introduction

 Key technique: Don’t begin with your thesis statement.